Gopal2696/Data-science-with-NBA/README.md

 Therefore I made this project that uses Matplotlib, scikit, seaborn to visualize the data and uses Numpy, pandas to Manipulate and preprocess the Data

  # Data file
-The data file name is all_seasons.csv and I have uploaded it on the github.do check!
+The data file name is all_seasons.csv and I have uploaded it on the github.do check!.
 The data contains 20 years of the data about the NBA players.